-The Impact Factors, available in Journal Citation Reports (JCR) and other citation analysis tools serve as indicators of the impact, or influence of a journal.
+The Impact Factors, available in Journal Citation Reports (CSI has no access) and other citation analysis tools serve as indicators of the impact, or influence of a journal.
 Though controversial, Impact Factors, which rank journals within a discipline, are extensively used in the sciences.
 The controversy over journal rankings based on impact factor revolves around the possibility that publishers or authors may manipulate the data to produce a higher impact factor, and that the formula for calculating the impact factor, while it may work well for some disciplines, may be misleading in others.

 The producers of JCR caution users not to depend solely on citation data in journal evaluations.
 "Citation data are not meant to replace informed peer review.
 Careful attention should be paid to the many conditions that can influence citation rates..."

 This guide introduces you to some of the popular metrics, and related resources to help you evaluate scholarly journals in your discipline of research.
 Informed and careful use of impact data, and a good understanding of the limitations of the various metrics is essential.